hexters/hexa-docs/README.md

 # Filament Hexa

-Filament Hexa is an effortless role & permission plugin designed for Filament, adopted from the [hexters/ladmin](https://github.com/hexters/ladmin) concept.
-This concept provides ease in managing every role and permission inline and features an easy-to-understand interface.
+Filament Hexa is an effortless role & permission plugin for Filament, adopted from the concept of [hexters/ladmin](https://github.com/hexters/ladmin).
+This concept facilitates the management of roles and permissions through inline code and provides an easy-to-understand interface.

 ![](https://github.com/hexters/assets/blob/main/hexa/v1/edit.png?raw=true)